-The area agency on aging's officers, employees, members of the Board of Directors or agents shall neither solicit nor accept gratuities, favors or anything of monetary value from contractors or potential contractors, grantees or potential grantees, or parties to subagreements.
-Area agencies on aging may set minimum rules where the financial interest is not substantial or the gift is an unsolicited item of nominal intrinsic value, provided such level is not above \$25.
-To the extent permitted by Chapter 22 §2.1-601 et seq. of Title 2.1 of the Code of Virginia or local law or regulations, such standards of conduct shall provide for penalties, sanctions or other disciplinary actions for violation of such standards by the area agency on aging's officers, members of the Board of Directors, employees or agents, or by contractors or grantees or their agents."
+The Area Agency on Aging's officers, employees, members of the Board of Directors or agents shall neither solicit nor accept gratuities, favors, or anything of monetary value from contractors or potential contractors, grantees or potential grantees, or parties to sub agreements.
+Area Agencies on Aging may set minimum rules where the financial interest is not substantial or the gift is an unsolicited item of nominal intrinsic value, provided such level is not above \$25.
+To the extent permitted by local law or regulations, such standards of conduct shall provide for penalties, sanctions or other disciplinary actions for violation of such standards by the Area Agency on Aging's officers, members of the Board of Directors, employees or agents, or by contractors or grantees or their agents."